JohnCook17/Hack_day_04-10-2019/README.md

 # **Organization**

-    You will work by team of ~8, it’s important to stay organized!
-We are strongly recommending you to nominate a product manager to follow each part of your project:

 	John Cook - "Product Manager - Owner of Repository" Amber McBride - "Operations Manager - Makes sure everyhing is running efficiently and effectively" Sofía Cheung -  "Asst.
 Development Manager - Developing - Methods, New Line, Executable, etc" Kenneth Mensah -  "Development Manager - Developing - New Line, Executable, etc" Grayson Stiegler -  "Marketing and Branding Manager - Project name, README, AUTHORS, Documentation"

 # **Installation and Usage**